 Who can be nominated for an Award?

-Any person who you think have made a meaningful contribution can be nominated.
-All people nominated for a 2019 National NAIDOC Award must must be Aboriginal and/or Torres Strait Islander heritage, as defined by the following:
+Any person whose achievements meet the selection criteria can be nominated.
+All people nominated for a National NAIDOC Week Award must be Aboriginal and/or Torres Strait Islander, as defined by the following:

-- Identify as an Aboriginal and/or Torres Strait Islander
+- identify as an Aboriginal and/or Torres Strait Islander; and/or

-- it has been 10 years or more since they won their previous Award; or
+- It has been 10 years or more since they won their previous Award in that category, or;

-- the Award they win this year is in a different category to the previously won Award.
+- The Award they win this year is in a different category to the Award they have previously won.